Download the all-new Republic app:

 Advertisement

-acceleration in deforestation has been blamed for sharp increase in fires this year, which official figures show have reached nearly 124,000, as land is cleared and burned to make way for cattle grazing or crops.
+The acceleration in deforestation has been blamed for the sharp increase in fires this year, which official figures show have reached nearly 124,000, as land is cleared and burned to make way for cattle grazing or crops.

 Advertisement

-RE | France's Macron shames Brazil's Bolsonaro for abysmal remarks on wife
+READ | France's Macron shames Brazil's Bolsonaro for abysmal remarks on wife

 Advertisement

-Criminal networks operate deforestation process
+Criminal networks operate the deforestation process

-RE | Brazil President Jair Bolsonaro to skip Amazon wildfire summit
+READ | Brazil President Jair Bolsonaro to skip Amazon wildfire summit

-RE | Amazon Fires: Brazil's Bolsonaro allows army to help fire-fight
+READ | Amazon Fires: Brazil's Bolsonaro allows the army to help fire-fight

 07:19 IST, September 18th 2019